TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 You can also enable OpenTelemetry by setting the corresponding environment variable: `TYK_GW_OPENTELEMETRY_ENABLED`.

-### Step 2: Enable at API Level (Optional)
+### Step 2: Enable detailed tracing at API Level (optional)
-After enabling OpenTelemetry at the gateway level, you have the optional step of activating it for specific APIs you wish to monitor.
+After enabling OpenTelemetry at the gateway level, you have the optional step of activating detailed tracing for specific APIs you wish to get more details from.
 If you choose to do this, edit the respective API definition and set the detailed_tracing option to either true or false.
 By default, this setting is set to false.

 #### What trace details to expect
 - When set to false:
-Setting detailed_tracing to `false` will generate a single span that encapsulates the entire request lifecycle.
-This span will include attributes and tags but will lack finer details.
-Specifically, it will not show metrics like the time taken for individual middleware executions.
+ Setting `detailed_tracing` to `false` will generate a single span that encapsulates the entire request lifecycle.
+This span will include attributes and tags but will lack fine-grained details.
+Specifically, it will not show granular information like the time taken for individual middleware executions.
 The single span will represent the total time elapsed from when the gateway receives the request to when a response is sent back to the client.
-In this case the trace will look as:
+In this case, the trace will look as follows:

 {{< img src="/img/distributed-tracing/opentelemetry/detailed-tracing-false.png" alt="Detailed Tracing Disabled" width="800px" >}}